AdvisorySG/GhostDevEnv/README.md

 # GhostDevEnv
 An easier way to setup a development environment for Ghost Themes using Visual Code Devcontainers and Docker

+It will also automatically clone the Advisory Theme into the content/theme folder

+<br/><br/>
 **Prerequisites**
 1) Install Docker Desktop and run it for first time setup
 2) Install Visual Studio Code